 Mental Health Warning Signs and When to Ask for Help

-The signs and symptoms of mental health issues can vary widely in severity and frequency from person to person.
-That’s why it’s not always easy to determine if what you’re feeling is something situational that may pass on its own, or whether it’s something persistent that may require professional help.
+The signs and symptoms of mental health concerns can vary widely in severity and frequency from person to person.
+That’s why it’s not always easy to determine whether what you’re feeling is something situational that may pass on its own or something persistent that may require professional help.

-It’s important to know that mental health issues do not need to be “serious” in order for you to reach out for support.
+It’s important to know that mental health concerns don’t need to be serious for you to reach out for support.
 Whatever you’re going through, your feelings and experiences are valid and you deserve support.
-But if you are starting to feel concerned about what you are noticing about your mood or behavior, there are warning signs to watch out for—and effective ways to seek help for whatever signs you’re seeing.
+But if you’re concerned about what you’re noticing about your mood or behavior, there are warning signs to watch out for — and effective ways to seek help for whatever signs you’re seeing.

 How to Tell the Difference Between Mild and Serious Mental Health Challenges

-Mental health professionals typically measure the seriousness of a mental health issue by what impact it has on a person’s everyday life, and by the circumstances that led to the issue.
-Mild mental health challenges are often less persistent and less disruptive to a person’s everyday life, while serious mental health challenges can be so severe that they negatively impact a person’s relationships or performance at work or school.
+Mental health professionals typically measure a mental health issue by what impact it has on a person’s everyday life and by the circumstances that led to the issue.
+Normal emotions are often less persistent and less disruptive to a person’s everyday life, while mental health disorders can negatively impact a person’s relationships or performance at work or school.

 It’s also important to take into account the context around a mental health challenge.
-It’s normal to feel sadness or grief after the death of a loved one, feel angry after a breakup, or anxious about starting a new job.
-In these situations, it can be helpful to talk to a therapist or counselor about how you’re feeling—but it may not be considered a serious or severe challenge unless it’s negatively impacting your everyday life.
+It’s normal to feel sadness or grief after the death of a loved one, feel angry after a breakup, or feel anxious about starting a new job.
+In those situations, it can be helpful to talk to a therapist or counselor about how you’re feeling — but it may not be considered a mental health disorder unless it negatively impacts your everyday life.

 What are the Warning Signs of a Serious Mental Health Challenge?

-- Feeling sad or “down” for long periods of time without a specific reason for the feeling, like the loss of a loved one
+- Feeling sad or down for long periods of time without a specific reason for the feeling, such as the loss of a loved one

-- Noticeable mood changes from very high, like euphoria, to very low, like deep sadness or depression
+- Noticeable mood changes, from euphoria or irritability to deep sadness or depression

 - Feeling empty or apathetic about aspects of life